Struct memory::MappedPages

 pub fn start_address(&self) -> VirtualAddress

-of the starting Page
+Returns the starting VirtualAddress

-in this PageRange
+in this range of pages.

 pub fn size_in_bytes(&self) -> usize